Back to Blog

 "Is your research related to any sensitive technologies?"

 If in AI/Cybersecurity/Robotics, prepare to explain the civilian nature of your work.
+More on this in the TAL section below.

-Theory is nice.
-But what does a good answer actually sound like?
+You've read the questions.
+Great.
+Now try answering them out loud, without looking at notes. ...Harder than you thought, right?
 Here are three examples — notice how specific they are.
 No generic "I love India" stuff.

 "What will you do after graduation?"